Grid Wizard in Salesforce

 <figure><img src="https://2237973035-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F65f4C4H8V5e0YV342mwp%2Fuploads%2FSV7Imou0j5BHUmyu2RsO%2FSave%20and%20Surf.gif?alt=media&#x26;token=0d7a97da-c16c-4714-b48d-551d69be409e" alt=""><figcaption><p>Save and Surf</p></figcaption></figure>

-Additionally, grids can be added to a Lightning App page.
+* The grid can be added to a Lightning App page or a record page.
 To learn how, visit this [link](https://docs.valorx.com/valorx-wave/surf-the-wave/surf-the-wave-in-salesforce).